pLabarta/trampoline/README.md

 `trampoline new <project_name>`

 ## Manage local network
-To initialize the network: `trampoline network new`

-To start the node: `trampoline network launch`
+To initialize and start a new network: `trampoline network launch`

 To set a miner: `trampoline network set-miner [lock_arg | pubkey]`